seolcu/seolcu.com/content/about/_index.md

 - Today's menu
 - Link to the school's various websites

-This project was made in place of the service, [zego.life by JedBeom](https://github.com/JedBeom/zego.life), which was discontinued.
+This project was built in place of the service, [zego.life by JedBeom](https://github.com/JedBeom/zego.life), which was discontinued.

 It is built with [React](https://react.dev), [Vite](https://vitejs.dev/), and [Chakra UI](https://chakra-ui.com/).